hyperledger/aries-rfcs/features/0036-issue-credential/README.md

 The main element is `attributes`.
 It is an array of (object) attribute specifications; the subsections below outline their semantics.

-##### Name
+##### Attribute Name

 The mandatory `"name"` key maps to the attribute name as a string.

-##### Value

-The mandatory `"value"` key maps to the attribute (string or integer) value.
-If the `"mime-type"` key is present and does not signify its default, the value is a base64-encoded string.

-##### MIME Type
+##### MIME Type and Value

-The optional `"mime-type"` key's value advises the issuer how to render a binary attribute, to judge its content for applicability before issuing a credential containing it.
-Issuers should parse its value case-insensitively in keeping with MIME type semantics of [RFC 2045](https://tools.ietf.org/html/rfc2045).
+The optional `mime-type` advises the issuer how to render a binary attribute, to judge its content for applicability before issuing a credential containing it.
+Its value parses case-insensitively in keeping with MIME type semantics of [RFC 2045](https://tools.ietf.org/html/rfc2045).
+If `mime-type` is missing, its value is null.

-The `"mime-type"` value specifies a MIME type as a string.
-If the MIME type is absent, its implicit value is `"text/plain"`.

-Recall that if this attribute is present and does not signify its default, the Holder implementation must base64-encode the `"value"` (string) value that it sets in this attribute specification.
+The mandatory `value` holds the attribute value:

+* if `mime-type` is missing (null), then `value` is a string.
+In other words, implementations interpret it the same as any other key+value pair in JSON
+* if `mime-type` is not null, then `value` is always a base64-encoded string that represents a binary BLOB, and `mime-type` tells how to interpret the BLOB after base64-decoding.

 ## Threading